 Twain certainly wasn't the first female artist to pen a working woman anthem, but with "Honey I'm Home," she did create the most in-your-face one.
 Seventeen years after Dolly called out workplace inequality in "9 to 5," Twain lamented the job that "sure don't stimulate my brain."
 But Twain doesn't just ask for respect, she demands it.
 Along with a home-cooked meal and a cold beer when she gets home.
 The track from Twain's crossover smash Come On Over went to No. 1 on the country charts in 1998, which included more hits like "Love Gets Me Every Time."

 14. "You've Got a Way"

-> Though she could write a kiss-off anthem like no other, Twain also had a hand in writing some of the best crossover love ballads in ’90s country.
-Written with her former producer, ex-husband Mutt Lange, “You’ve Got a Way” was nominated for Song of the Year at the 42nd Grammy Awards.
+Though she could write a kiss-off anthem like no other, Twain also had a hand in writing some of the best crossover love ballads in '90s country.
+Written with her former producer, ex-husband Robert "Mutt" Lange, "You've Got a Way" was nominated for Song of the Year at the 42nd Grammy Awards.

-> 13. "I'm Gonna Getcha Good!"
+13. "I'm Gonna Getcha Good!"

 After the unprecedented success of Come On Over, Twain was tasked with writing a new album of highly anticipated material.
 She delivered with 2002's Up!, leading off with "I'm Gonna Getcha Good!," a dancey ode to pursuing new romance.
 Paired with a cinematic music video, Twain took the song to No. 7 on the Billboard country chart.